This is a comprehensive list of all the Blockstack FAQs.

 I have a voucher.
 How do I redeem it for Stacks tokens?

 Vouchers cannot be used to purchase Stacks tokens until the SEC qualifies the offering statement.
-Although the planned offering of Stacks tokens is not yet qualified by the SEC, you must register your voucher now so we can allocate the proper number of tokens to voucher holders.
+Although the planned offering of Stacks tokens is not yet qualified by the SEC, voucher holders were required to register their voucher and indicate their interest by May 28, 2019.